danpal96/ANIclustermap/README.md

 ## Gallery

 Example gallery of 33 genomes normal dataset.
-If you want to try it for yourself, click [here](https://github.com/moshi4/ANIclustermap/wiki/dataset/normal_dataset.zip) to donwload dataset (Size=63.5MB).
+If you want to try it for yourself, click [here](https://github.com/moshi4/ANIclustermap/raw/main/example/input/normal_dataset.zip) to donwload dataset.

 **Normal parameter:**